 Earlier in a career, Jani was the A1 Grand Prix champion in 2008.
 He started the season 2017/2018 with Dragon Racing in the Formula E Championship but they parted ways after just one round.

-He was born in Rorschach, a small town in St.Gallen canton, on 8th of December 1983, by an Indian father and Swiss mother.
+He was born in Rorschach, a small town in St.Gallen canton, on December 8, 1983, by an Indian father and Swiss mother.
 As Neel once said, his parents were his biggest support through the whole life and career and always encouraged him in his efforts to become a racing driver.

 Neel’s first steps in the world of racing were made in 1996 when his father inducted him into the karting racing.
 Over four years, Jani moved through the ranks, winning many competitions and showing natural talent what allowed him to progress further, so in 2000 he moved to single-seaters racing, driving in the Swiss Formula Lista Junior Championship.
 Jani won the title in impressive style, winning 8 out of 12 races and finishing 2nd in four races.

 Video - Neel Jani speaks about his career

 Formula Renault runner-up and test with Sauber